| As discussed, a gem's type, weight,

 Most clients settle for material priced around $650 a

 carat in the higher quality range.
+The lab-grown material, which has the

 perfect deep green color and is clear of cracks and foreign